UW-Macrostrat/hyper/README.md

 # Changelog

+## Version `2.2.0` (June 2022)

+- Fix a small bug with types for React fragments
+- Add a note about Mithril JS compatibility to documentation.

+## Version `2.1.0` (April 2022)

+- Integrate `react-hyperscript` and `@types/react-hyperscript` directly
+  into codebase to fix typing errors.
+- Substantially rework typings to be simpler and more consistent.

+## Version `2.0.0` (November 2021)

-In version `2.0.0`, (November 2021) the `hyper.styled` function was changed to be stateful, allowing an easier API for CSS styling.
-The `applyIf` function was removed from the public API.
-In `2.0.1`, we had to roll back some of our notional improvements because they were unworkable with ES Modules.
+- The `hyper.styled` function was changed to be stateful, allowing an easier API for CSS styling.
+- The `applyIf` function was removed from the public API.
+- **Note:** In `2.0.1`, we had to roll back some of our "improvements" because they were unworkable with ES Modules.